 The Sony a7rII restored my faith in photography 🙂

-This is a review of the Sony a7rII camera I have owned since release; I pre-ordered when it was first announced.
-It is my favourite camera to date.
-Before buying the Sony a7rII, I had previously owned a Canon 5D mk III.
-It was a great camera at the time, especially due to its fast autofocus system, ergonomics, and its great lens and accessories selection.
-There were a few things that lead me away from the Canon 5D mk III and partly from photography in general.
+This is a review of the Sony a7rII camera I have owned since release; I pre-ordered on announcement and it is my favourite camera to date.
+Before owning the Sony a7rII, I owned a Canon 5D mk III.
+It was a great camera at the time, especially due to its relatively fast autofocus system, ergonomics, and its selection of lens and accessories.
+A few things lead me away from the Canon 5D mk III and partly from photography in general.
 I felt somewhat uncomfortable using the Canon 5D mk III in public because of its large size: people would stare at it.
-It was rather cumbersome and if I made a spur of the minute decision to go out, it would often stay at home; this applies to the Canon 5D mk IV and my argument is still relevant, in my opinion.
-At the time, I thought the image quality was great and I didn’t really have a problem with it.
+It was rather cumbersome and if I made a spur of the minute decision to go out, it would often stay at home; this applies to the Canon 5D mk IV and most heavy DSLRs, in my opinion.
+At the time, I thought the image quality was great and I didn’t have a problem with that side of things.
 I didn’t enjoy the experience enough, and a little while after selling my equipment I missed having a camera.
-I then began to look for a smaller camera, but it was hard to find something with the image quality of a decent DSLR.
+I looked for something smaller, but it was hard to find something small with the image quality of a decent DSLR.
 I knew I would get irritated if I bought a camera that offered me less than what I had before.
 I’ve seen a few photographers “downgrade” to micro four thirds for example, and I’m glad they’re happy, but that’s not for me.

-Choosing the right camera can be challenging and a somewhat daunting task, especially if it’s with a completely different brand to what you’re used to.
+Trudging through reviews can be challenging and a somewhat daunting task, especially if it’s with a completely different brand to what you’re used to.
 Mirrorless cameras have been shaking up the photography scene for quite a while now and the Sony a7rII in my opinion was the first camera to truly beat a DSLR (it doesn’t beat it at everything).
-The Sony a7r had various issues you’d expect from a first generation camera and the Sony a7II is good but its autofocus isn’t great and its image quality isn’t good enough to brag about–it is still very good, don’t get me wrong, and it’s a reasonably priced camera.
+The Sony a7r had various issues you’d expect from a first generation camera and the Sony a7II is good but its autofocus and image quality isn’t quite as good.
 At the time of release, there simply wasn’t a full-frame camera to match the image sensor of the Sony a7rII–this is still somewhat the case, one year later.

-I plan to hike the Pacific Crest Trail in Northern America and this plan has been delayed repeatedly; should this plan fall through (I will know roughly around September 2017), I will be travelling across Canada or at least somewhere miles from home.
-My camera research and decision making has been hugely effected by a dream.
+I planned to hike the Pacific Crest Trail in Northern America and after a couple of Visa denials, I decided upon going to Canada.
+Although a few years have passed (I waited a while before re-trying Visas), my camera research and decision making was always hugely affected by a dream.
 When I bought the Sony a7rII, I knew I wanted a camera that had great resolution for large prints, good colours, good ISO performance, and it’d be small enough that I would use it regularly in my day to day living.
-Researching mirrorless cameras seemed like the obvious choice, but if you’re a wedding photographer or an action photographer, the decision becomes more complicated.
+Researching mirrorless cameras seemed like the obvious choice, but if you’re a wedding photographer or an action photographer, the decision was more complicated.

-Roughly a year ago when I bought the Sony a7rII, I would have advised a wedding photographer to stick with their DSLR but the decision making process has become more and complicated by the lenses and accessories available.
-The Sony a9 has shaken things up too.
-I would look at the Sony a9 for wedding photography, but I believe it’s overpriced.
-I’m aware it’s cheaper than the competition, but I still think it’s overpriced.
+When I bought the Sony a7rII, I would have advised a wedding photographer to stick with their DSLR but the decision making process became more complicated by the lenses and accessories available.
+The Sony a9 has shook things up and the Sony a7rIII is great for weddings too.
+I would look at the Sony a9 for sport photography, but I believe it’s overpriced for weddings and would use the Sony a7rIII.
+The Sony a7rII is great but wedding photographers take a lot of shots and I’d just rather have a camera with dual card slots.

 The Sony 24-70mm f/2.8 GMaster lens, Sony 70-200mm f/2.8 GMaster lens, Sony 85mm f/1.4 GMaster lens, the recently announced wireless flash triggering system and even the Sony a7sII make welcome additions to a wedding photographer’s bag.
-In my opinion, I would use Godox flashes instead of the Sony, but if we are talking about going purely native here, Sony has introduced it’s first radio controlled wireless flash.
+In my opinion, I would use Godox flashes instead of the Sony, but if we are talking about going purely native here, Sony are starting to introduce radio controlled flashes as well.

 For those unfamiliar with Sony, there are five main things you should know: